Best GPS trackers for kids

 Stylish looking with a simple, modern design, the Tinitell GPS tracker is an innovative new smartband that worked effortlessly with an app from your smartphone.

 Tinitell isn't only an interesting-looking, modern device, it's also an incredibly durable and resilient GPS tracker.
-Tinitell is designed to take some abuse, including splashing water and dirt (although the device itself isn't 100% waterproof by any means).
+Tinitell is designed to take some abuse, including splashing water and dirt (although the device itself isn't 100% waterproof by any means), and for a price tag of $126, you're certainly getting your money's worth.

 With your smartphone, you can connect and monitor your child with a precise GPS tracker, and you can even call your child using the Tinitell app.
 The smartband can have up to 12 contacts listed, so they never have to worry about being stranded without anyone to reach out to if they're in trouble.
 To make a call, all they have to do is press the front of the band, say the name of the person they'd like to contact, and that's it!